A Look At Darden Restaurants - Low Leverage And Stable Business At A Decent Entry Price

 Nonetheless, the stock continued to decline and a relatively disappointing Q1 contributed to fuel a further sell-off.
 In general, DRI’s first quarter was not so bad, but a miss on comps and operating margin led the market to re-price the stock on lower valuation multiples to take into account the expectations of lower growth.
 Same-store sales growth of 1.7% was below the market’s expectations of a 2.1% increase and the management attributed a large part of the weakness to the lower foot-traffic as a consequence of the hurricane.
 Anyway, it’s worth noticing that even without the effects of the hurricane, the company’s performance would have still disappointed.
 For example, Olive Garden, the company’s main restaurant chain, posted SSSG of 1.9%, while analysts were expecting a 2.5% increase.
 The company’s management stated that without the hurricane, Olive Garden’s SSSG could have been 2.2%, so still 30 bps below estimates.
 Nonetheless, we have to consider that the lower sales were also triggered by some price increases that helped sustain margins.
 Soup, salad and breadsticks, which are the strongest traffic drivers for the Olive Garden franchise, were re-priced at $6.99 from $5.99 which drove less traffic but helped margins.

-For fiscal 2018, Darden’s management expects revenue to rise 11.5%–13.0%, mainly a result of the acquisition of Cheddar’s Scratch Kitchen restaurants and same-store sales growth of 1.0% –2.0%.
-The Company also reaffirmed adjusted diluted net earnings per share from continuing operations is expected to be in the range of $4.38 to $4.50, with the midpoint basically in line with analysts’ expectations of EPS of $4.47.
+For fiscal 2018, Darden’s management expects revenue to rise 11.5%–13.0%, mainly a result of the acquisition of Cheddar’s Scratch Kitchen restaurants and same-store sales growth of 1.0%–2.0%.
+The company also reaffirmed adjusted diluted net earnings per share from continuing operations is expected to be in the range of $4.38 to $4.50, with the midpoint basically in line with analysts’ expectations of EPS of $4.47.

 I think the lack of strong organic growth is making the market skeptical about Darden’s prospects in a context of rising competition and slowing spending in the sector, and the company’s outperformance compared to peers didn’t seem to be enough to re-establish confidence in the company’s growth prospects.

-At 17.8x full-year expected EPS, the stock seems to be fairly priced if we expect mid-single digit EPS growth for the next several years and it would be a bargain if the company managed to maintain double-digit EPS growth for a few years more.
+At 17.8x full-year expected EPS, the stock seems to be fairly priced if we expect mid-single-digit EPS growth for the next several years and it would be a bargain if the company managed to maintain double-digit EPS growth for a few years more.
 A bit surprisingly, analyst estimates seem to indicate a scenario of double-digit EPS growth at least until 2020, which seems to suggest the stock would be a bit cheap at the current levels if Wall Street analysts got it right.
 I will go back to this point later in the article.

 In any case, I think the best thing we can do is to try to assess the company’s prospects and stability vis-à-vis its current valuation and decide whether a position with a reasonably long investment horizon makes sense.
 First, let me share some thoughts on the company’s financials.